Mabel Bassett Correctional Center

 Women's prison in Pottawatomie County, Oklahoma, U.S.

-The Mabel Bassett Correctional Center (MBCC) is an Oklahoma Department of Corrections prison for women located in unincorporated Pottawatomie County, Oklahoma, United States, near McLoud.
+The Mabel Bassett Correctional Center (MBCC) is an Oklahoma Department of Corrections prison for women located in McLoud, Oklahoma, United States.
 The facility houses 1,241 inmates, most of whom are held at medium security.
 It is the largest female prison in Oklahoma.

 The facility first opened in 1974, on Martin Luther King Drive in Oklahoma City.
 It was named for Oklahoma political figure Mabel Bassett, who served as the Commission of Charities and Corrections from 1923 to 1947.
 It also houses the female death row for the state.

 History

 The Oklahoma Women's Treatment Facility first opened in 1974 at 3300 Martin Luther King Drive, and received the name "Mabel Bassett Correctional Center" in November, 1977.

 By 2002, the state maintained both the Mabel Bassett Correctional Center, with 337 female prisoners, and a separate facility called the Mabel Bassett Minimum Security Unit (MBMSU), with another 200.
 To consolidate this population, the state purchased the former Central Oklahoma Correctional Facility (COCF) in McLoud for just under $40 million.
 The facility had been built in 1998, owned by the city of McLoud, and operated by Dominion Correctional Services.

 With this move, the state planned to expand and harden the facility, take over Dominion's contract for housing 110 female inmates from Wyoming and Hawaii, and close the prior two sites.
 The original building on MLK is now part of the headquarters of the Oklahoma Department of Corrections; the former MBMSU near I-44 and the Broadway Extension became the Oklahoma City Community Corrections Center.